DSi-VLSI/dual-helix-soc/README.md

 ## Status

 - Architecture definition: in progress.
-- RTL implementation: planned.
+- RTL implementation: TODO.
-- Testbench environment: planned.
+- Testbench environment: TODO.
-- Assembly/C test flow: planned.
+- Assembly/C test flow: TODO.

 This README will be refined as the RTL, testbench, and software infrastructure are implemented.